Ahmad Shah Durrani: Eighth invasion of India (1766–1767)

 Ahmad Shah then crossed the Beas River and received many sardars including Najib ud-Daula, as well as the vakils of Mir Qasim, the Jats, and Jaipur.
 When his invasion began, Ahmad Shah was surprised and infuriated when the chiefs of India who had sworn allegiance to him did not come to offer homage to him personally.
-The British also had Emperor Shah Alam and Vizier Shuja ud-Daula refrain from sending aid to the Shah, fearing advances further east of Delhi.
+The British also had Mughal Emperor Shah Alam II and Vizier Shuja ud-Daula refrain from sending aid to the Shah, fearing advances further east of Delhi.
 The British urged the Marathas, Rohillas, and Jats to form a coalition against Ahmad Shah, assuring British aid.
 Ahmad Shah, however, was seen as invincible in India following the victory at Panipat, with many chiefs being terrified of him.

 Ahmad Shah continued his advance to Nurmahal, before reaching Machhiwara, where the Sikhs opposed his advance and harassed him.
 He attempted to pursue the Sikhs to no avail, while they inflicted a severe defeat on Nasir Khan.
 The Afghans continued and arrived at Ismailabad, south of Ambala, on 18 March.
 From there, Ahmad Shah declared his intention to march on Delhi, but Najib ud-Daula opposed this, saying the countryside would flee upon his arrival.
 With the Sikhs also harassing the rear of his army, Ahmad Shah chose to withdraw and focus on the Sikhs.

 After withdrawing to Sirhind, Ahmad Shah organized numerous campaigns against the Sikhs within a month, and a large Sikh army at Mani Majra was defeated with many captured.
 The Sikh holy cities of Kiratpur and Anandpur were also sacked.
 During this time, Sikh forces began raiding Najib ud-Daula's domains, even storming Meerut on 14 May.
-Ahmad Shah dispatched Jahan Khan, who traveled around 300 km in three days by forced marches and defeated the Sikhs at Meerut, before returning.
+Ahmad Shah dispatched Jahan Khan, who travelled around 300 km in three days by forced marches and defeated the Sikhs at Meerut, before returning.
 As the summer heat became unbearable and the monsoon season was nearing, Ahmad Shah withdrew by quick marches through Lahore back to Afghanistan.
 As he withdrew, Lahore was quickly reoccupied by the Sikhs.

 Ninth invasion of India (1768–1769)

-In late 1768, Ahmad Shah attempted a ninth invasion of India.
+In December 1768, Ahmad Shah attempted a ninth invasion of India.
 His forces advanced as far as the Jhelum River, but the Sikhs fell back and attacked him from all directions.
 No loot could be garnered, and internal disputes rose within the Afghan army, forcing a complete withdrawal.
 As he withdrew between Peshawar and Kabul, the division in his army grew greater and his camp was plundered, with many killed as a result.
 This was the final invasion of India by Ahmad Shah, excluding three later attempts.